The Loves of Casanova

 The Loves of Casanova or Casanova is a 1927 French Historical drama film directed by Alexandre Volkoff and starring Ivan Mozzhukhin, Suzanne Bianchetti and Diana Karenne.
 The film portrays the life and adventures of Giacomo Casanova (1725-1798).
 Many of those involved with the film were Russian emigres who had come to France following the Russian Revolution.
+A sound version was prepared in 1929 by Metro-Goldwyn Mayer in 1929.
+While the sound version has no audible dialog, it features a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.